The functional equation of the smoothing transform: Further results and discussion

 It is often possible to say more about the form of the slowly varying functions.
 We omit the details but give an indication of the results.
-When $\alpha\ne 1$, Theorem \ref{Thm:Min_solutions} ensures that any solution $f\in\SolM$ is of the form $f(t)=\varphi(h(t)t^{\alpha})$ for some $h\in\mathfrak{H}_{r}$, where $\varphi$ denotes the unique (up to a positve scale factor in its argument) solution of \eqref{eq:FE1} with $T^{(\alpha)}$ instead of $T$.
-Considering \eqref{eq:FE1} with $T^{(\alpha)}$ instead of $T$ amounts to taking $\alpha=1$ and then the function $D_1$, which comes from the Laplace transform $\varphi$, is slowly varying in very specific ways under fairly mild moment conditions.
-Roughly speaking, if $m'(1)<0$, then $D_1(t)$ usually converges to a finite constant while, if $m'(1)=0$, $D_1(t)$ usually looks like $-\log t$.
-See \cite[Lemmas 2 and 4]{Big1977}, \cite{Lyo1997} and \cite{CR2003}, for information on the first case and \cite[Theorems 4 and 5]{BK2005} for information on the second.
-It is easy to translate such results on $\varphi$ to corresponding results on asymptotic behaviour of $f \in \SolM$ at $0$.
+When $\alpha\ne1$, Theorem~\ref{Thm:Min_solutions} gives that any solution $f\in\SolM$ is of the form $f(t)=\varphi(h(t)t^{\alpha})$ for some $h\in\mathfrak{H}_{r}$, where $\varphi$ comes from \eqref {eq:E}.
+Then $t^{-1}(1-\varphi(t))$, which is $D(t)$, is slowly varying in very specific ways under fairly mild moment conditions.
+Roughly speaking, if $m'(1)<0$, then $D(t)$ usually converges to a finite constant while, if $m'(1)=0$, $D(t)$ usually looks like $-\log t$.
+See~\cite{Big1977}, Lemmas~2 and~4, \cite {Lyo1997} and~\cite{CR2003} for information on the first case and \cite{BK2005}, Theorems~4 and~5, for information on the second.
+It is easy to translate such results on~$\varphi$ to corresponding results on asymptotic behavior of $f \in\SolM$ at $0$.